thedefside/journey_to_valhalla/README.md

  - Boss altars for Mistlands, Ashlands, and Deep North
  - 7 top tier armor sets each with special characteristics
  - Storm Wolves and Drakes that spawn during rain storms
+ - Goblin ships that patrol the Oceans

+# Manual Installation (Recommended)
+ 1. Download all dependencies first
+ 2. Extract contents to BepinEx folder
+ 3. Download Journey To Valhalla last
+ 4. Extract to BepinEx folder

+Using a mod manager may overwrite the custom configs I have set up.
+So, it's not recommended.

 # Biomes
 ```